IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 * `Cleanup` stage:
   * to [delete the build workspace](../Common-Backend-Scripts/README.md#deleteworkspacesh) on z/OS Unix System Services.

-The **deployment pipeline** template [azure-pipeline-deploy.yml](azure-pipeline-deploy.yml) is a manually-driven pipeline that allows teams to deploy an application package that has previously been created by the application pipeline into controlled environments, such as acceptance and production environments.
+The **deployment pipeline** [azure-pipeline-deploy.yml](azure-pipeline-deploy.yml) is a manually-triggered pipeline that allows teams to deploy an application package, that has previously been created by the application pipeline,  into controlled environments, such as acceptance and production environments.

 It mandates the following input parameters:
 * Target deployment environment selection
 * Packaging information to retrieve the package from the artifact repository:
   * Package type - either a preliminary or release build
   * Package reference - either the branch name (like 'main') or release name (like 'rel-1.0.0') for the archive
-  * Package identifier - the unique identifier of the build.
-The ADO build number
+  * Package identifier - the unique identifier of the build, like the Azure DevOps build number

 Based on the above information it kicks off the installation of the specified package.